 Development of organisational memory involves training, systems and technology.
 Information management is greatly affected by legislation, as is evident from the Australian legislative framework list below, abridged and adapted from “Your Digital Life” (2018; pages 15-16) a paper by Michael Perkins and Jane Humphreys.

 - Interpretations Act 1987 (NSW) – A “document” includes digitally stored information: “anything from which sounds, images or writings can be reproduced with or without the aid of anything else”.

 - Contract law and service agreements – Preserving contract records is fundamental to the operations of all organisations.
 Service agreements fall within contract law and if not properly dealt with can impede access to the digital records in the event of death or disability of the person treated as the contracting party.

-- Criminal law – Commonwealth and NSW state criminal law legilsation prohibits “unauthorised access” to restricted data held in a computer (Criminal Code 1995 (Cth) section 478.1; Crimes Act 1900 (NSW) section 308H).
+- Criminal law – Commonwealth and NSW state criminal law legislation prohibits “unauthorised access” to restricted data held in a computer (Criminal Code 1995 (Cth) section 478.1; Crimes Act 1900 (NSW) section 308H).

-- Privacy law – Australian privacy law imposes certain obligations on some parties to protect personal.
+- Privacy law – Australian privacy law imposes certain obligations on some parties to protect personal information.